moarpheus/terraform-aws-backend/README.md

-# S3 Backed for terraform state with Lock in the Dynamo DB
+# S3 Backed for terraform state with Dynamo DB

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Providers